wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/data-analytics-microsoft/includes/1-introduction.md

 For example, today's retail businesses collect and store massive amounts of data that track the items you browsed and purchased, the pages you've visited on their site, the aisles you purchase products from, your spending habits, and much more.

-With data and information as the most strategic asset of a business, the underlying challenge that organizations have today is understanding and using their data to positively effect change within the business.
+With data and information as the most strategic asset of a business, the underlying challenge that organizations have today is understanding and using their data to positively affect change within the business.
 Businesses continue to struggle to use their data in a meaningful and productive way, which impacts their ability to act.

 A retail business should be able to use their vast amounts of data and information in such a way that impacts the business, including: